12 Newsletter Fatigue Statistics to Know in 2026

 1. Global email traffic reached 376.4 billion messages per day

-Statista reports an estimated 376.4 billion emails sent and received daily in 2025.
+Global email volume hit 376.4 billion messages per day in 2025, according to Statista's Radicati Group dataset.
 If your inbox feels heavier than it did a few years ago, that intuition is correct.
-The baseline information stream is larger before you make a single productivity decision.
+The baseline communication stream has grown roughly 4.2% per year since 2018 — expansion you're competing against before you make a single productivity decision.

 This is the macro reason newsletter fatigue keeps resurfacing: even good habits have to compete against a rapidly expanding communication layer.